Hector387615/ntrip_client_sbg/README.md

 ## Docker Integration

+We didn't try Docker Integration, it would be a good option to try.

 ### VSCode

 The easiest way to use docker while still using an IDE is to use VSCode as an IDE.
 Follow the steps below to develop on this repo in a docker container